-Castlereagh, Tandragee and Hannahstown Reactors
+Castlereagh, Tandragee and Tamnamore Reactors

 The driver of this project is security of supply.
-Further shunt reactors are planned to be installed at Castlereagh, Tandragee and Hannahstown substations in order to improve voltage regulation when the network is lightly loaded.
-Completion date: 2022.
+Further shunt reactors are planned to be installed at Castlereagh, Tandragee and Tamnamore substations in order to improve voltage regulation when the network is lightly loaded.
+The estimated cost of this project has increased from £3.6 million to £4 million due to inflation and an improved understanding of scope and costs arising from development of the project.
+Estimated completion: 2022